A Catholic Statement on Pluralism and Abortion: Background

 In 1982, CFFC invited members of Congress to a briefing titled "The Abortion Issue in the Political Process" describing the problems facing Catholic politicians and to show that there was a range of personal and political responses to the issue of abortion.
 Geraldine Ferraro, then a member of the United States House of Representatives, wrote the introduction to the briefing.
 She wrote, "As Catholics we deal each day, both personally and politically, with the wrenching abortion issue ...the Catholic position on abortion is not monolithic and there can be a range of personal and political responses to the issue."
 Other endorsers of the briefing included fellow Democratic politicians Leon Panetta and Tom Daschle.

 Catholic ethicist Daniel C. Maguire co-authored a position paper on abortion and religious pluralism with feminist Frances Kissling, the president of CFFC, and Maguire's wife Marjorie Reily Maguire, a theologian and CFFC activist.
 The position paper, titled "A Catholic Statement on Abortion", was circulated among several groups of theologians including the College Theology Society, of which Marjorie Maguire was a member, and the Catholic Theological Society of America.
 Those who were sympathetic to moral pluralism and the possibility of nuanced abortion positions in the Catholic Church signed the statement and formed the Catholic Committee on Pluralism and Abortion.

 When Ferraro was named Walter Mondale's running mate for the Democratic Party in the 1984 election, Archbishop O'Connor and Archbishop of Boston Bernard Francis Law issued statements denouncing her position on abortion.
 It is likely that O'Connor targeted Ferraro because of her association with CFFC.
-O'Connor said that Catholic voters should not vote for pro-choice politicians.
+O'Connor said that Catholic voters should not vote for pro-abortion politicians.
 O'Connor said Ferraro "has given the world to understand that Catholic teaching is divided on the subject of abortion", which he said was wrong.
-Ferraro said that her personal pro-choice views were not something she would force on the nation; she said she would follow the law of the land as interpreted by the Supreme Court.
+Ferraro said that her personal pro-abortion rights views were not something she would force on the nation; she said she would follow the law of the land as interpreted by the Supreme Court.
 After receiving more criticism from O'Connor, Ferraro acknowledged that the Church's position on abortion was indeed "monolithic", but said many Catholics "do not share the view of the Catholic Church."